AlonResearch/videospeed/README.md

 preferences.
 As an example, you can assign multiple "preferred speed" shortcuts with different values, allowing you to quickly toggle between your most frequently used speeds.
 To add a new shortcut, open extension settings and click "Add New".
 After making changes or adding new settings, remember to refresh the video viewing page for them to take effect.

+### UI Modes

+The extension supports two UI modes that can be toggled in the settings:

+**Floating UI (Default):** The traditional floating overlay that appears in the top-left corner of videos.
+This works on all video sites and provides the most compatibility.

+**Integrated UI (YouTube-style):** A modern integrated interface that adds speed controls directly into the video player's control bar, similar to how SponsorBlock integrates.
+This provides a more native experience on supported sites like YouTube.

+#### Integrated UI Features

+When using the Integrated UI mode, you get access to these enhanced features:

+- **Speedometer Icon**: The button displays a speedometer icon alongside the current speed
+- **Click to Cycle**: Click the speed button to cycle through your favorite speeds (default: 1x → 1.3x → 1.5x → 1.75x → 2x → 1x...)
+- **Hover for Fine Control**: Hover over the speed button to reveal a velocity slider with:
+  - Central slider for precise speed adjustment (0.07x to 16x)
+  - Plus/minus buttons for quick 0.1x increments
+  - Real-time speed display
+- **Right-click Menu**: Right-click the speed button to access the full speed menu with preset options
+- **Frozen Glass UI**: All elements feature a modern "frozen glass" aesthetic with backdrop blur effects

+#### Customizing Favorite Speeds

+You can customize your favorite speeds for the cycling feature in the extension options:
+1. Go to the extension options page
+2. Find the "Favorite speeds for cycling" field
+3. Enter comma-separated speeds (e.g., "1.0, 1.25, 1.5, 2.0")
+4. Save your settings

+The speeds will be used in order when you click the speed button in Integrated UI mode.

 ![settings Add New shortcut](https://user-images.githubusercontent.com/121805/50726471-50242200-1172-11e9-902f-0e5958387617.jpg)